Sports in Orlando, Florida: Orlando City SC (MLS)

-Orlando City SC began play in Major League Soccer in 2015 as the league's 20th team.
 The effort to bring an MLS expansion team to Orlando had been led by Phil Rawlins, who was working since 2010 to bring MLS to Orlando.

 MLS officially announced in November 2013 that Orlando would join MLS, after the club had received the necessary approvals from city and county officials to construct a new stadium.
-Orlando City plays in Exploria Stadium in downtown Orlando, completed in 2017.
+Orlando City plays in Inter&Co Stadium in downtown Orlando, completed in 2017.
 They played their first and second seasons at the venue then known as the Orlando Citrus Bowl.
 Orlando had been previously considered for a Major League Soccer franchise following its 1994 World Cup success, but no willing investors were identified at the time.

 Orlando has hosted the 1998 MLS All-Star Game, where the U.S. All-Stars beat the World All-Stars, 6–1, and the 2019 MLS All-Star Game, where Atlético Madrid defeated the MLS All-Stars, 3–0.

+Orlando Pride (NWSL)

+The Orlando Pride is a professional women's soccer team based in Orlando, Florida and operated by Orlando City SC.
+The team joined the National Women's Soccer League, the top level of women's soccer in the US, for the 2016 season, and has played in the venue now known as Inter&Co Stadium since starting play.
+The Orlando Pride are the 2024 NWSL Shield Winners and the 2024 National Women’s Soccer League Champions.

+Orlando Valkyries (PVF)

+The Orlando Valkyries are an American professional indoor volleyball team based in Orlando, Florida.
+One of the seven charter members of the Pro Volleyball Federation, the Valkyries are set to begin play for the league's inaugural 2024 season.
+The Valkyries play their home games at Addition Financial Arena.

+Orlando Monarchs(WPF)

+The Orlando Monarchs are an American Softball team based in Orlando, Florida.
+Formerly the Texas Monarchs, they moved from Bobcat Softball Stadium to the University of Central Florida Softball Complex, where they are set to play their first season of Women's Professional Fastpitch in Orlando for the 2025 season.